KindaBrazy/LynxHardwareCLI/README.md

 ## Features

-- **Cross-Platform (with caveats):** Built with .NET 8, aiming for compatibility with Windows, Linux, and macOS.
+- **Cross-Platform:** Built with .NET 8, aiming for compatibility with Windows, Linux, and macOS.
     * **Windows:** Fullest support for hardware detection.
     * **Linux:** Good support, may require elevated privileges for full data access.
     * **macOS:** Limited hardware data due to OS restrictions on direct hardware access.